 With the event renamed as the Delmarva Chicken Festival in its second year, the board members of Delmarva Chicken Festival Inc. carried on with parades, cooking contests and other attractions.
 The organization expanded its role into professional development for chicken growers and chicken companies.

-Delmarva Chicken Festival, Inc. was renamed Delmarva Poultry Industry, Inc. and charged with carrying out an even broader program of support for Delmarva's chicken industry, including research support, publicity, and lobbying.
+Delmarva Chicken Festival, Inc. was renamed Delmarva Chicken Association and charged with carrying out an even broader program of support for Delmarva's chicken industry, including research support, publicity, and lobbying.
 An office with full-time employees was established in Selbyville and was moved to Georgetown the following year.
 Frank Gordy was named Executive Secretary and the baby chick chef logo was created.
 That logo would be used concurrently with a globe logo into the 1960s.

 The first annual meeting was held, attended by chicken processors and growers.
 Also around this time, the now-annual Booster Banquet began as a fundraiser and transitioned an industry-wide networking event to recognize outstanding growers and industry people for their public service.